 Notes: I was not aware of the Rule of Thirds here yet.
 (Well, not because there are three flies, Rule of Thirds should be used.)
 If I had known that rule earlier, I would put the flies on the upper right portion between second and third row horizontally and first and second row vertically to give more space on the cement floor.
 I shot this on one lazy afternoon and this is considered to be one of ‘my’ first shots.
 I used close-up here.
 And up until now, I still can’t perfect aperture and shutter priority.

 Notes: This shot is made at around 4pm and the subject is a Guava tree.
 I am still experimenting on capturing photos here.
 During this time, I have only read the basics of shooting settings.
 I enhanced the red hue of this photograph to convey a dramatic aura.

 Notes: This is also one of my first shots.
 Minimalism is my theme on this one and I wanted to have dark clouds as background.
 I tried using photoshop effects to achieve an emo-ish background but it turns to lower the quality of the photo.
 This is actually raw and minimalist on all process.

 Notes: Location is Mall of Asia.
 I think I achieved what I desire on this shot: vivid colors and striking lights.
 I experimented on using the shutter-priority, portrait, child and aperture priority.
 I forgot what mode this one is.
 Haha.
 I like the exchange of colors here.
 After this shot, my camera’s battery emptied.

-For the bugging question to photographers: If you are the only person who happens to be in a scenario where there is an accident and you have with you your camera, would you still take a photo of the accident and preserve ‘that’ moment of capturing the once-in-a-lifetime shot or you will put aside your passion and help the person to survive the mishap.
-Note that this is a question of extremes just like who you will save on a sinking ship.
+For the bugging question to photographers: If you are the only person who happens to be in a scenario where there is an accident and you have with you your camera, would you still take a photo of the accident and preserve ‘that’ moment of capturing the once-in-a-lifetime shot or will you put aside your passion and help the person to survive the mishap?